In this tutorial, you will learn how to use the Average True Range.

 true range=max[(high – low), abs(high – previous close), abs (low – previous close)]

 The Average True Range is an essential technical indicator for a trader.
 We use the ATR in many trading systems for different purposes.

 ATR to measuring volatility

 Firstly, the Average True Range calculates the price’s historical volatility.
 The volatility is cyclical; it moves from low value to high value constantly.

 So, using the ATR help you to predict a price move.
 Newbie traders analyze only the price; with volatility, you can go deeper.
 It’s like watching a 3d film!

 You can use it to analyze many markets and many instruments.
 This indicator is born for commodities, but immediately traders used it for all markets.

 It’s handy for automated trading systems but also discretionary traders.

 Everyone has to consider the volatility associated with a given financial instrument before entering a trade.

 In the stock market, when an uptrend is genuine, the Average True Range is declining.

-It’s easier to predict the volatility than the price.
+It’s easier to predict volatility than the price.

 Your trading systems will love the Average True Range because it can easily calculate the position size.

 When volatility is high, you always have to reduce your market exposure.

 It’s very easy.
 You have only to decide your stop loss in money, suppose 200$.

 Now you divide 200$ by X times the ATR value.
 For example, the ATR(10) is 2$; you have to divide 200$ by 10$ (2$ x 5 times).
 The result is the number of contracts to buy.

 Remember that when the market rises, the ATR declines, and your position increases.
 The problem is that you have a big position, probably near a downturn.

 Generally, the market decline fast and sharply so pays attention!
 Never over-increase your position size during low volatility phases.